|

 What About Windward Performance?

-If the keel is very long and shoal, and the rig is similarly low and spread out with gaffs and bowsprits and multiple masts (like a mid-1800's US coastal fishing schooner) then it is likely that performance will be excellent when reaching or running, but far less than optimum to windward.
+To reiterate the above, if the keel is very long and shoal, and the rig is similarly low and spread out with gaffs and bowsprits and multiple masts ( say like a mid-1800's US coastal fishing schooner) then provided there is adequate sail area, performance will usually be excellent when reaching or running, but less than optimum to windward.

-At the opposite extreme (disregarding hull form for now) is a deep narrow fin keel, with a tall high-aspect Marconi sloop rig.
-This type of vessel will ordinarily scream to windward, but will be very much the inferior type on other points of sailing, thus the requirement for spinnakers and a plethora of other reaching and running sails.
+At the opposite extreme (disregarding hull form for now) is a deep high-aspect fin keel, with a tall high-aspect Marconi sloop rig.
+This type of vessel will ordinarily perform very well to windward, but will be quite inferior on other points of sailing, requiring spinnakers and a sizable inventory of reaching and running sails.

-Of course these are two extremes - and we need not fall into this kind of extremist thinking for the discussion at hand.
-Given all that we have learned about windward sailing since the days of old, there is absolutely no reason that there should be poor windward performance on any vessel, nor poor off the wind performance necessitating a large sail inventory (read expense and hassle).
-There is
+As noted above, these are two extremes.
+Given all that we have learned about windward sailing since the days of old, there is no reason to suffer poor windward performance on any vessel, nor poor off-wind performance necessitating a large sail inventory (read expense and hassle) often accompanied by poor down-wind handling.

-If it is desired to not have a bowsprit, then in order to achieve adequate sail area, the rig will simply become taller, and the keel deeper.
-If it is desired to further enhance windward sailing, then modifications are made to the keel, etc, eventually tending toward a separate keel and skeg-rudder configuration.
-An excellent example of this is the preliminary
+If it is desired to not have a bowsprit, then in order to achieve adequate sail area the rig must simply become taller yet, and the keel deeper.

 Quantifying Performance